serhii-matsyshyn/biolistener/README.md

 ### Key Features

 - **Affordable & Accessible**: $30 per 8 channel board, democratizing biosensing technology.
+- **Easy to Use**: Passive electrode-based boards, easy setups, integration to popular BCI and biosignals processing frameworks.
 - **Resilient Design**: Two distinct board designs utilizing AD7771 and ADS131M08 ADC chips.
 - **High Connectivity, Real Time Data transfer**: Powered by ESP32 for Wi-Fi, Bluetooth, and BLE communication.
 SD card support for offline data recording.
 - **Customizability**: Modular add-ons for extended functionality.
 One of the boards (based on ADS131M08) includes built-in 6DOF IMU for motion tracking, and any other IMU can be easily added as an extension to any board.